-7 Types of Arguments in Writing Argumentative Essay
+7 Types of Arguments in Argumentative Essays

-Quick reference: all seven types at a glance:
+Quick reference, all seven types at a glance:

 Argument type | Best used when |